jdersch/PERQemu/PERQemu/Readme.txt

   Z80 I/O Processor:
     - Simulation replaced by a real Z80 emulator running actual PERQ ROM code;
     - Runs asynchronously on its own thread to improve performance;
-    - Will allow different ROMs to be loaded to support CIO and EIO boards, with the ability to support ZBoot loading (Z80 code dynamically loaded by the PERQ at runtime);
+    - Allows different ROMs to be loaded to support CIO and EIO boards;
     - New register-level interface written to support Z80 DMA, CTC, SIO, FDC and GPIB controller chips;
-    - Z80 Debugger support includes single stepping and source code display (for the current v8.7 ROMs).
+    - Z80 Debugger support includes single stepping and source code display (for the current v8.7 ROMs; v10.17 source disassembly in progress).

   Keyboard:
     - Now uses the SDL2 interface so no more horrible hacks required for MacOS;